I Ate And Worked Out Like Taylor Swift For A Week

 9:30 p.m. — I get home late from a work event and I’m a little sleepy, but I tell myself that the highly productive Taylor Swift would make the most of the gym across the street from my house.
 (My membership is $25/month, thanks to a Black Friday deal.)
 It closes at 10, so I hustle over there and do about 15 minutes on the treadmill.

 In her WebMD interview, Taylor said: "For me, running is about blasting a whole bunch of new songs and running to the beat.
 It's also good because it makes me find a gym wherever I am.”
-I try to channel this energy, and I jam out to one of T’s more underrated songs from the Fearless Platinum edition, “The Other Side Of The Door.”
+I try to channel this energy, and I jam out to one of T’s more underrated songs from the Fearless platinum edition, “The Other Side Of The Door.”

 Advertisement